adrian-andersson/ModuleForge/docs/tutorials/github/tutorial.md

    - Repository should be private
     ![New Repository](./img/newRepo.png)
 4. Clone your repository to your local environment

+> hint: If you are unsure of how to clone a repository, copy the URI from the browser address bar and use it with the `git clone` command, e.g. `git clone https://github.com/adrian-andersson/ModuleForge`

 ## Part 2 - Create a new ModuleForge Project